tarantool/doc/doc/dev_guide/lua_style_guide.rst

 * Using spaces:

-  - one shouldn't use spaces between function name and opening round bracket, but arguments must be splitted with one whitespace charachter
+  - one shouldn't use spaces between function name and opening round bracket, but arguments must be splitted with one whitespace character

     .. code-block:: lua